fullstaq-ruby/server-edition/README.md

 Let's say you're on Ubuntu (RHEL/CentOS packages use a different naming scheme).
 Let's pretend Fullstaq Ruby only packages Ruby 2.6.2 and Ruby 2.6.3 (and let's pretend the latter is also the latest release).
 You will be able to install the following packages:

  * Version 2.6:
-    - Normal variant: `fullstaq-ruby-2.6`
+    - Normal variant: `apt install fullstaq-ruby-2.6`
-    - Jemalloc variant: `fullstaq-ruby-2.6-jemalloc`
+    - Jemalloc variant: `apt install fullstaq-ruby-2.6-jemalloc`
-    - Malloctrim variant: `fullstaq-ruby-2.6-malloctrim`
+    - Malloctrim variant: `apt install fullstaq-ruby-2.6-malloctrim`
  * Version 2.6.2:
-    - Normal variant: `fullstaq-ruby-2.6.2`
+    - Normal variant: `apt install fullstaq-ruby-2.6.2`
-    - Jemalloc variant: `fullstaq-ruby-2.6.2-jemalloc`
+    - Jemalloc variant: `apt install fullstaq-ruby-2.6.2-jemalloc`
-    - Malloctrim variant: `fullstaq-ruby-2.6.2-malloctrim`
+    - Malloctrim variant: `apt install fullstaq-ruby-2.6.2-malloctrim`
  * Version 2.6.3:
-    - Normal variant: `fullstaq-ruby-2.6.3`
+    - Normal variant: `apt install fullstaq-ruby-2.6.3`
-    - Jemalloc variant: `fullstaq-ruby-2.6.3-jemalloc`
+    - Jemalloc variant: `apt install fullstaq-ruby-2.6.3-jemalloc`
-    - Malloctrim variant: `fullstaq-ruby-2.6.3-malloctrim`
+    - Malloctrim variant: `apt install fullstaq-ruby-2.6.3-malloctrim`

 All these packages can be installed in parallel.
 None of them conflict with each other, not even the variants.